Easter is very important to me. It is a second chance. – Reba McIntire, country singer.

 Sonnie remembers her Catholic upbringing and donning new dresses and hats for Easter services.
 During Lent, her father would take her to mass at 6:30 a.m.
 She spent the day with her dad afterward, too.
 The valuing of the coming resurrection was always dramatized in her church when purple drapes hung over statues of the saints and Mother Mary until Jesus came back from death on Easter and the cloths were removed.

-Like Reba says, for so many of us, Easter is a second chance to breath Spring air, to forgive ones loved ones and even ourselves.
-It’s also a time, like Camila says to enjoy the innocence of happy children chasing eggs and filling their baskets.
-Easter, like every day, is what we make of it.
-Start anew; rebuild a career; share simple joys and deep beliefs.
-Oh happy day!
+Like Reba says, for so many of us, Easter is a second chance to breathe Spring air, to forgive one’s loved ones and even ourselves.
+Oh, happy day!